peteantoniou/office-store-docs/docs/checklist.md

 - [Power BI visuals and template apps](/legal/marketplace/certification-policies#1180-power-bi-visuals)
 - [SharePoint Add-ins](/legal/marketplace/certification-policies#1160-sharepoint) or [SharePoint Framework (SPFx)](/legal/marketplace/certification-policies#1170-sharepoint-framework-solutions)

+_***all Office add-ins must use the latest version of the Microsoft-hosted Office.js file at https://appsforoffice.microsoft.com/lib/1/hosted/office.js.

+***all Office add-ins must use the latest manifest schema.

+***you must specify a valid Support URL in the SupportURL element of your add-in manifest.

+***to help ensure an efficient validation process, if your add-in supports Single Sign-On, you must provide certification test notes explaining how your add-in uses SSO and what functionality in the add-in uses it.
+This information is required to ensure the validation team can test the fallback implementation.

+***add-ins must be compatible with all versions of Internet Explorer 11 and later, and the latest versions of Microsoft Edge, Google Chrome, Mozilla Firefox, and Apple Safari (macOS).

+***all Outlook add-ins must support Outlook on the Web (Modern).

+***outlook on the Web (Classic) is preferred but optional for requirement sets of 1.5 or lower.

+***teams***

+***Apps may not launch functionality outside of the Microsoft Teams app experience without the explicit permission of the user.
+***Apps must be fully functional on the following operating systems and browsers:
+***Microsoft Windows 7 and later
+***macOS 10.10 and later
+***Microsoft Edge 12 and later
+***Mozilla Firefox 47.0 and later
+***Google Chrome 51.0 and later
+***iOS 9.0 and later
+***Android 4.4 and later
+***Bot experiences must be fully functional on the following mobile systems:
+***iOS 9.0 and later
+***Android 4.4 and later
+***Teams apps must complete Publisher Attestation in Partner Center.

+_
 ### ✅ Step 3: Check that your manifest is compliant

 There are several tools you can use to self-test your manifest file.
 These tools use the same package validation service we use in our review process.
 This will help ensure you pass our automated testing before you submit.

+***What is our position on testing???

 - [Find the best tool for self-testing your manifest](/office/dev/add-ins/testing/troubleshoot-manifest#:~:text=%20To%20use%20a%20command-line%20XML%20schema%20validation,and%20replace%20XML_FILE%20with%20the%20path...%20More%20)

 ### ✅ Step 4: Decide what platforms you will support

+***Confirming that we wont be supporting IOS or Android initially???

 If you are supporting Apple iOS or Android, make sure you have your correct ID information associated with your Partner Center Profile.